-Among the many denominations and divisions of the Christian faith, debates often arise.
+Among the many denominations and divisions of the Christian faith, debates arise.
 There are disagreements about church polity, six-day creationism, mode of baptism, and eschatology.
 There are differences of opinion about social drinking, the gifts of the Spirit, and what makes clothing “modest.”
-Some of these issues are more important than others, and it is good, to prevent unnecessary clashes and falling-outs, to distinguish between what is worth debating and what is not.
+Some of these issues are more important than others, and it is good, to prevent unnecessary clashes and divisions, to distinguish between what is worth debating and what is not.

 The Bible is clear that some things are worth fighting for.
 Truth, by definition, is separate from falsehood.
 We are to take a stand against false teachers and “contend for the faith that was once for all entrusted to God’s holy people” (Jude 1:3).
 Issues that introduce “another gospel”—a message of salvation other than what the Bible teaches—must be denounced (Galatians 1:7; 2 Corinthians 11:4).
 Revelations, writings, or opinions that are presented as infallible or on par with the Bible must be rejected as heresy (Revelation 22:18; Jeremiah 14:14).
 We are also to “destroy arguments and every lofty opinion raised against the knowledge of God, and take every thought captive to obey Christ” (2 Corinthians 10:5).
 We do not compromise God’s Word or water-down the gospel.
 If it is a matter of salvation or holy living, we should take a strong stand.
 Other matters may be handled differently.
 First Timothy 1:4 instructs Christians not to “devote themselves to myths and endless genealogies.
 Such things promote controversial speculations rather than advancing God’s work—which is by faith.”
 So the Bible gives us some guidelines about what is worth debating and what is better left alone.